mattva01/schooltool/src/schooltool/attendance/README.txt

 * student absent today (yellow)
 * student absent with excuse (greenish)
 * student in school earlier but subsequently gone with no excuse (red)

+**XXX** what does it mean, exactly?
+Answer the following questions, please:

+- student was in homeroom, lecture #1, but is not present in lecture
+  #2.
+I am in realtime form for lecture #2.
+I see grey background.
+I
+  check [x] absent, press submit.  five min later I go back to the form (somebody else was late).
+Should the background be grey or red?

+- student was in homeroom, lecture #1, not in #2.
+I'm in realtime form for lecture #3.  student is present, which I mark.
+Then it is time for lecture #4.  shoudl the background be red or grey?

+- student was not in homeroom, but was in lecture #1, then was not in lecture #2.
+  I'm in lecture #3.  background?  red or yellow?

 There is no background if a student's attendance hasn't been recorded yet.